vidister/gimp-web/content/donating/index.md

 Øyvind Kolås uses Patreon to [raise funds](https://www.patreon.com/pippin) for his work on [GEGL](http://gegl.org/), GIMP's new sophisticated image processing core.
 This work is crucial to implement features such as non-destructive editing in GIMP, including features known as adjustment layers and layer effects in similar software. Øyvind is the primary developer of GEGL who has been working on it since mid-2000s.

-Jehan Pagès runs another [Patreon-hosted campaign](https://www.patreon.com/zemarmot) to raise funds for a GIMP-powered animated movie.
+Jehan Pagès runs another [Patreon-hosted campaign](https://www.patreon.com/zemarmot) to raise funds for a GIMP-powered animated movie, ZeMarmot.
 Part of the funds is spent on development of [advanced animation features in GIMP](https://girinstud.io/news/2016/12/zemarmot-end-of-year-report/).
-Jehan is one of the most active contributors to GIMP in recent years who fixed countless bugs.
+Jehan is one of the most active contributors to GIMP in recent years who has fixed countless bugs.

 ## Donate to The Project